puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 like `&$x` for a dynamic reference, and not accepting `&<NAME>` as an r-value) - see "Discussion about Function Reference" below.

-The addition of a function reference is optional, it is not required to support "iteration".
+> The addition of a function reference is optional, it is not required to
+> support "iteration".
+It is not included in the recommendation, and can be
+> added later.

+### Uncompleted Function Calls

+A functional reference with additional arguments is known as an *uncompleted function call*, where special variables are used to denote where a *curried* argument is inserted.

+As the most common case is to curry one variable, it is proposed that this variable is simply `$`.
+Additional curried variables are expressed with several `$`; i.e. `$$` is the second and `$$$` the third.

+> This works because in practice only one or two are ever used.

+This example shows a call where the curried variable is in the second position when the call is made.

+    &myfunc(1, $, "text")

+Additional rules are:

+* if specified without parentheses, the call is made with the single argument `$`
+* else, the `$` (or multiple curried variables) must be specified at the wanted position.

+> The addition of uncompleted calls is optional.
+It is recommended that if
+> implemented, it is done at the same time as implementing the function reference
+> option.

 Discussion about Lambda Syntax
 ------------------------------
+*This section contains a discussion about how the authors of this proposal arrived at the recommended solution.*

-When the Ruby like syntax was shown to non-programmers, there seems to be an unnecessary cognitive complication due to the placement of the parameters inside the braces - as this is different from say a regular function declaration which people seems to understand.
+The very first proposal was based on the Ruby like syntax where lambda parameters are placed inside the lambdas block expression.
+When this syntax has been shown to non-programmers,there seemed to be an unnecessary cognitive complication due to the placement of the parameters inside the braces ("This looks funny") - as this is different from say a regular function declaration which people seem to understand.

+At the same time, there seems to be no problem understanding functions.
+So what happens if the parameters simply move outside the body?
+Are there other languages that do this?

-Moving the lambda parameters outside of the body is somewhat grammatically difficult (as we will see in a bit).
-In Java 8, lambdas are written like this:
+In Java 8, lambdas are written like in the example below.
+Could this be used?

     (x, y) -> { }